 Panasonic Lumix LX100

 The LX100 won't quite fit in your pocket because it packs a huge Four Thirds sensor, a stunning 25-75mm f/1.7-2.8 lens, and 4K video capture.
 Top it off with an electrical TTL flash hot shoe for rapid fire capabilities and prolonged battery life, edging out the competition underwater.

 We cheated and included a DSLR camera on our list of Compact Camera Systems.
-The price, size, and weight of the EOS 100D make it a strong contender in the compact category even though the image engine and lens interchangeability keep it in the DSLR camp.
-And with recent promotions by Canon, its performance-to-dollar ratio makes it the top choice on this list.
+The price, size, and weight of the EOS 200D Rebel SL2 make it a strong contender in the compact category even though the image engine and lens interchangeability keep it in the DSLR camp.
+Its performance-to-dollar ratio makes it the top choice on any top 5 list.
 The kit lens is a versatile 18-55mm zoom range, plus it accepts many of the most popular DSLR lenses underwater including the Tokina 10-17mm Fisheye.